An approximation principle for congruence subgroups

 We list the following properties of powerful and uniform pro-$p$ groups.
 (The unreferenced parts are clear.)

 \begin{lemma} \begin{enumerate} \item ([ibid., Theorem 3.6 and Proposition 1.16]) If $L$ is a powerful pro-$p$ group then $L^{p^i}=L^{\{p^i\}}$, $i\ge0$.
 These groups form a neighborhood base of the identity. \item ([ibid., Theorem 3.8]) The rank of a uniform pro-$p$ group $L$ is the minimum number of generators of $L$, which is also the dimension of the $\mathbb{F}_p$-vector space $L/L^p$. \item Let $L$ be a free $\Z_p$-module of finite rank.
 Then the map $U\mapsto U\cap L$ defines a bijection between the set of vector subspaces of the $\Q_p$-vector space $L \otimes \Q_p$ and the set of isolated $\Z_p$-submodules of $L$.
-Moreover, if $L$ is a $\Z_p$-Lie algebra then this induces a bijection between the $\Q_p$-Lie subalgebras of $L\otimes\Q_p$ and the isolated closed Lie subalgebras of $L$. \item An isolated subgroup (resp., subalgebra) of a uniform group (resp., algebra) is again uniform. \item The only isolated open subgroup of a pro-$p$ group $L$ is the group $L$ itself. \item ([ibid., Theorem 3.10]) For any positive integer $d$ there exists a non-negative integer $N=N(d)$ (in fact, we may take $N (d) = d (\lceil \log_2 d \rceil + \epsilon_p - 1)$) such that any open subgroup $H$ of a uniform pro-$p$ group $L$ of rank $d$ contains a uniform characteristic open subgroup $V$ of index $\le p^{N(d)}$ (which implies in particular that $H^{p^N} \subset V$). \end{enumerate} \end{lemma}
+Moreover, if $L$ is a $\Z_p$-Lie algebra then this map induces a bijection between the $\Q_p$-Lie subalgebras of $L\otimes\Q_p$ and the isolated closed Lie subalgebras of $L$. \item An isolated subgroup of a uniform group is uniform.
+Similarly, an isolated subalgebra of a powerful Lie algebra is powerful. \item The only isolated open subgroup of a pro-$p$ group $L$ is the group $L$ itself. \item ([ibid., Theorem 3.10]) For any positive integer $d$ there exists a non-negative integer $N=N(d)$ (in fact, we may take $N (d) = d (\lceil \log_2 d \rceil + \epsilon_p - 1)$) such that any open subgroup $H$ of a uniform pro-$p$ group $L$ of rank $d$ contains a uniform characteristic open subgroup $V$ of index $\le p^{N(d)}$ (which implies in particular that $H^{p^N} \subset V$). \end{enumerate} \end{lemma}

 For any commutative ring $R$ let $\gl(N_0,R)$ be the Lie algebra of $N_0\times N_0$ matrices over $R$ with the usual Lie bracket.
-Let $\Lieg$ be the Lie algebra of $G$ over $\Q$, regarded as a subalgebra of $\gl (N_0, \Q)$, and let $\Lieg_\Z = \Lieg \cap \gl(N_0, \Z)$ be its $\Z$-form, which is a free $\Z$-module of rank $d = \dim G$.
-Let $\Lieg_{R} = \Lieg_\Z \otimes R$ for any ring $R$.
+Let $\lie{g}$ be the Lie algebra of $G$ over $\Q$, regarded as a subalgebra of $\gl (N_0, \Q)$, and let $\lie{g}_\Z = \lie{g} \cap \gl(N_0, \Z)$ be its $\Z$-form, which is a free $\Z$-module of rank $d = \dim G$.
+Let $\lie{g}_{R} = \lie{g}_\Z \otimes R$ for any ring $R$.